Below is a list of my top recommended items for combating Stress & Anxiety.

 All of these I use myself, and as such, have omitted any items that I found to be bogus.

-This page contains some affiliate links that I may make a 1-5% commission off, at no extra cost to you.
+This page contains affiliate links where I may make 1-5% commission, at no extra cost to you.

 Lithium is greatly gaining popularity for it's ability to regulate mood, stress, some psychiatric disorders as well as boost cognitive performance.
 Our modern food severely deprives us of this element, and so supplementing with it can have surprisingly noticeable results.

 Studies found this herb lowered cortisol levels (master stress hormone) by up to 30%.
 An effective herb that helps your body adapt to stress & learn to manage stressors easier.
 Certainly noticeable in reducing anxiety.

 Glutathione is the master anti-oxidant in the body.
 Ever heard of a food being an 'anti-oxidant'?
 Often it's just raising your bodies level of glutathione by causing 'micro-damage'.